TPS for Somalia – Court-Protected, Case Stayed Pending SCOTUS | CUSP

 TPS for Somalia:

 A federal court has granted an administrative stay of the Trump administration’s termination of TPS for Somalia — preserving the status, work authorization, and protection from deportation of thousands of Somali TPS holders while the lawsuit continues.
-A court hearing on the stay motion is scheduled for May 4, 2026.
-We are organizing community members and allies to show up.
+The case has been stayed pending Supreme Court decisions in the Haiti and Syria TPS cases (Miot v.
+Trump and Dahlia Doe v.
+Noem), but the administrative stay remains in full effect.

 Important: This page provides general information about the Somalia TPS litigation and is intended for informational purposes only.
 It does not constitute legal advice.
 If you are a Somali TPS holder with questions about your specific situation, please consult a qualified immigration attorney.
 African Communities Together (ACT) or PANA may be able to connect you with legal resources.